mccoy-devs/mccoy/README.md

 ## Step 1 - install snakemake

-If you already have [snakemake](https://snakemake.readthedocs.io/en/stable/) installed then go straight to step 2!
+If you already have [snakemake](https://snakemake.readthedocs.io/en/stable/) and [just (a command runner)](https://github.com/casey/just) installed then go straight to step 2!
 Otherwise...

 In the base directory of the repo, you can create a fresh conda environment with: